 Your Sports Travel Living List: The Biggest Events of 2026–2028

 If you’re a sports fan, the next few years are the perfect time to start building your own Living List.
-From the Super Bowl in California to the FIFA World Cup across the U.S., Canada, and Mexico, from the timeless traditions of the Kentucky Derby and Wimbledon to the global spectacle of the Los Angeles 2028 Summer Olympics, the calendar is stacked with once-in-a-lifetime sporting events that pair perfectly with incredible travel opportunities.
+From the Super Bowl in California to the FIFA World Cup across the U.S., Canada, and Mexico — and from the timeless traditions of the Kentucky Derby and Wimbledon to the global spectacle of the Los Angeles 2028 Summer Olympics — the calendar is packed with once-in-a-lifetime sporting events that pair perfectly with incredible travel opportunities.

 Super Bowl 2026 – Santa Clara, California